2005 NRL Grand Final: First half

 At 19:00 AEST, Tim Mander, officiating his second grand final, blew time on and the Wests Tigers kicked off.
-In the eighth minute, North Queensland had almost reached the Tigers' 20-metre line on the third tackle of the set when Aaron Payne ran from dummy half and passed inside for Paul Rauhihi to hit the ball up and stand in the tackle, offloading to Jonathan Thurston who passed to Matt Bowen.
+In the eighth minute, North Queensland had almost reached the Tigers' 20-metre line on the third tackle of the set when Aaron Payne ran from dummy half and passed inside for Paul Rauhihi to hit the ball up and stand in the tackle, offloading to Johnathan Thurston who passed to Matt Bowen.
 Bowen then threw a deft pass back on the inside to Justin Smith who charged toward the line and threw the ball blindly back over his head before being tackled.
 The loose ball was picked up by Thurtson and handed to Bowen to dash the remaining few metres to the line and touch down behind the uprights.
 For the third week in a row, Bowen was the first try scorer of the game.
 Josh Hannay converted the try so North Queensland were leading 6–0.
 Ten minutes later the Wests Tigers were down at the opposition's end of the field where halfback Scott Prince on the last tackle put up a kick that came down over the try line and was taken by Paul Bowman who was about to be tackled in goal and threw a speculative pass which was not caught by his teammate.
 Wests Tigers forward Bryce Gibbs was there to fall onto the loose ball near the goal posts.
 Brett Hodgson kicked the extra two points so the scores were even at 6-6.
 North Queensland winger Ty Williams crossed the Wests Tigers try-line in the 23rd minute, but the video referee ruled no try due to an obstruction in back play.
 A few minutes later, Tigers' left winger Pat Richards crossed in the corner but the video referee disallowed the try as the ball was not properly grounded.

 In the 35th minute the Wests Tigers received a Johnathan Thurston kick on their own try line, the ball going to Benji Marshall who ran with it, splitting the defence and charging down the left side and over the half-way line.
 Drawing a defender, Marshall then threw a flick pass behind his back to his winger Pat Richards coming through in support.
 Richards palmed off a North Queensland defender as he ran the remaining 20 metres to dive over and score, finishing one of the most famous grand final plays in history.
 Hodgson kicked the extra two points so now the Wests Tigers were leading 12–6.
 Shortly before half time the North Queensland side were penalised on their 20-metre line and Hodgson took the kick at goal but missed.

 Australian electronic rock band Rogue Traders performed during the half time break.